Dear Students, Parents and Carers,

 3rd December - Internal deadline to pay and send UCAS application (to guarantee application is checked and sent by UCAS deadline.)

-A reminder to pop in to C105 at lunchtimes (12:10pm and 1:00pm) on Fridays to share your interest and discuss what you would like to see develop in college and explore ideas about how we might support sharing and leadership.
+A reminder to pop in to C105 at lunchtimes (12:10pm and 1:00pm) on Fridays to share your interest, discuss what you would like to see develop in college and explore ideas about how we might support sharing and leadership.

 It’s not too late to apply for a College Bursary.
 If the adults you live with earn a combined income of less than £27,000 per year you could qualify for help with the cost of travel to college and compulsory course costs.
 You might also qualify for Free College Meals if your parents are earning below £7,400 and receive either Universal Credit or Child Tax Credit but do not receive Working Tax Credit.